SecondeJK/personal/Devplan.md

 ### 9. Open Source Contribution ###

 It's a community.
-One sure fire way of gaining experience is getting hooked on taking other people's software apart, testing it and pushing it back to GIT.
+One sure fire way of gaining experience is getting hooked on taking other people's software apart, testing it and pushing it back to git.
 It's the kind of thing that I dreamed about when I was 10 years old.

 Update 01/05/2016: Pushed tiny change to a repo, my first.
 Got merged.
 On the right track!